kdpsingh/covid19_ml_education/README.md

+# COVID-19 Machine Learning Dataset
+## Intended For Educational Use Only

+The dataset is located at [covid_ml.csv](https://github.com/ml4lhs/covid19_ml_education/raw/master/covid_ml.csv).

 "It’s hard to over value the importance of really caring about the outcome when learning modeling." - JD Long

 The COVID-19 pandemic has affected the lives of many people around the world and is a growing threat to our health as the case volume continues to rise in the United States.
-This dataset compiles  is intended to be used for

 The original data comes from the following source: http://virological.org/t/epidemiological-data-from-the-ncov-2019-outbreak-early-descriptions-from-publicly-available-data/337

+The original dataset is based on public reports of COVID-19 cases reported internationally.
+There is a source column that provides a link to the website (or news source) where the case was found.

 At the original source, there is a Google Sheet that contains live updating data.
-The Google Sheet receives very high traffic so the data was exported as an Excel file on March 14 at 5:30 pm.
-This data is out-of-date by the time you read this as the number of cases is growing exponentially.
+The Google Sheet receives very high traffic (blocking access to users), so the data was first exported as an Excel file on March 14 at 5:30 pm.
+This dataset will be out-of-date by the time you read this as the number of cases is growing exponentially.

-The original dataset is based on public reports of COVID-19 cases reported internationally.
-There is a source column that provides a link to the website from where the case was derived.

 From the original dataset, the covid19_ml.csv dataset contains those cases for which:
 - a date of onset is provided